darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/image-info-line.md

 view: darkroom
 ---

-Display important image information in a darkroom panel.
-The contents of this line can be set in the _darkroom_ tab of the _preferences_ dialog.
+Display information about the current image in a darkroom panel.
+The contents of this line can be set in [`preferences` -> `darkroom`](../../../preferences-settings/darkroom.md).

-See the [_variables_](../../../special-topics/variables.md) section for information about the variables that can be used here.
+See the [variables](../../../special-topics/variables.md) section for information about the variables that can be used here.
 You can also insert a newline with `$(NL)`.

-The image information line can be displayed in the top, bottom, left or right panel depending on an additional configuration item in the [_darkroom_ tab of the _preferences_](../../../preferences-settings/darkroom.md) dialog.
+The image information line can be displayed in the top, bottom, left or right panel depending on an additional configuration item in [`preferences` -> `darkroom`](../../../preferences-settings/darkroom.md).